AlonsoLopezMendoza/FinalProjectWebTesting/README.md

 ### How to use the project:
 1. Complete installation steps 1 to 6.
-1. To select which browser to use, type in the name in the "resources/browser.properties", for example "browser = firefox"
+1. To select which browser to use, type in the name in the "resources/browser.properties", for example "browser=firefox"
 1. Run TestRunner.java.

 ### How to view the outcome of the project's tests: